-- Main achievements and outputs during 2017/2018 included Successful the following: - Agreement achieved on a sound and stable operational budget of £1,139,521. - On the 16 October 2017 the Authority implemented a new Emergency Byelaw regulation to strengthen the protection of egg bearing lobsters within its district.
-This was the fourth time that the Authority had utilised its emergency powers and followed the introduction of new legislation covering English waters. - \mathbf{H}
+Main achievements and outputs during 2018/2019 included the following:

-- delivered a comprehensive During 2017-2018 officers fisheries patrol throughout to service the region included 800 which over inspections and 1148 vessel observations resulting in the Authority issuing 31 informal warnings, 9 formal warnings.
-4 further cases were successfully prosecuted in the Magistrates Court. - During September 2017, in partnership with the Whitby and District Fishing Industry Training School, the Authority appointed the first female work boat apprentice in the UK.
-Georgina Innes-Myers is currently working on board North Eastern Guardian IIII and is expected to successfully complete her apprenticeship in September 2018.
+- Agreement achieved on an uplifted sound and stable operational budget of £1,200,310. - During 2018/2019 officers delivered a comprehensive fisheries to patrol service throughout the region which included over 656 inspections and 1200 vessel observations resulting in the Authority issuing 46 informal warnings, 9 formal warnings, 33 formal warnings, 14 Financial Administrative Penalties and 9 cases successfully prosecuted in the Magistrates Court. - On the 31 August 2018 the Authority's first female apprentice successfully completed her one year attachment.
+Georgina Innes Myers achieved a NVQ Workboat Apprenticeship in partnership with the Whitby and District Fishing Industry Training School.
+Georgina was the first female workboat apprentice in the UK to achieve this qualification having successfully completed her work based training on board North Eastern Guardian III. - Successful continuation of the Authority's public engagement programme with officers attending two events throughout the Authority's jurisdiction and registering interest from over 10,000 people.

-- Successful continuation of the Authority's public engagement programme with officers attending two events throughout the Authority's jurisdiction and registering interest from over 10,000 people. - \mathbf{H} Expansion and development in the areas of marine environmental monitoring and biological surveying continued throughout 2017/2018.
-Revised stock monitoring and assessment programmes were implemented including scallops for the first time and monthly potting surveys supported by local fishermen.
-Further work also continued on the deployment of underwater cameras and acoustical equipment and the annual assessment of sea grass habitat in the Humber Estuary.
-During 2017 Defra funding was utilised to undertake an MSc study in partnership with Hull University to examine the implications of recreational bait collection across several sites within the Authority's district. - Throughout 2017 Authority officers supported a number of innovative projects funded through the Holderness Coast Fisheries Local Action.
+- Expansion and development in the areas of marine environmental monitoring and biological surveying continued throughout 2018/2019.
+Revised stock monitoring and assessment programmes were implemented including scallops, monthly potting surveys supported by local fishermen and the annual assessment of sea grass habitat in the Humber Estuary.
+Further work also continued on the deployment of underwater cameras and acoustical equipment and the operational use of drone technology. - Throughout 2018 Authority officers supported a number of innovative projects funded through the Holderness Coast Fisheries Local Action.
 These projects included a lobster marketing study examining the implications of the UK exit from the EU and exploring potential new marketing opportunities.
-This particular project commenced in October 2017 in partnership with the University of Hull and is expected to complete in February 2019.
-The Authority also agreed 'in principle' support for the development of an innovative marine research station at Bridlington harbour, in partnership with the local fishing industry group.
+Between the 12 and 14 September 2018 all NEIFCA staff engaged in a two day residential team building event in the Lake District.
+The event involved a wide range of facilitated outdoor activities designed to develop and strengthen communication skills, leadership and active team working.
+Positive feedback was received from all participating staff. - During October 2018 NEIFCA engaged stakeholders in its second customer satisfaction survey.
+The survey ran between 22 October and 3 December 2018.
+In total 515 respondents completed the survey.
+94% found NEIFCA staff friendly and approachable, 98% of queries were answered quickly and 94% of respondents rated the quality of service either good or very good.